-\star 42-60 in one discipline (with the minimum number of credits specified by the discipline), including no more than \star 12 at the junior level (except when required in a discipline with a performance component or in an interdisciplinary program that requires junior courses from several different disciplines) and including a minimum of $\star 9$ at the 300- and 400-level, of which at least $\star 3$ must be at the 400-level.
-Normally no more than $\star 60$ in one discipline will be credited towards the degree.
-In some cases, a major may also require courses in one or more disciplines outside the major; these may be prerequisites for specific courses in the major and/or courses supporting the major in a more general way (up to a maximum of $\star 24$).
+★42-60 in one discipline or approved interdisciplinary area (with the minimum number of credits specified by the discipline or approved interdisciplinary area), including no more than ★12 at the junior level (except when required in a discipline with a performance component or in an interdisciplinary program that requires junior courses from several different disciplines) and including a minimum of ★9 at the 300- and 400-level, of which at least ★3 must be at the 400-level.
+Normally no more than ★60 in one discipline will be credited towards the degree.
+In some cases, a major may also require courses in one or more disciplines outside the major; these may be prerequisites for specific courses in the major and/or courses supporting the major in a more general way (up to a maximum of ★24).